numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Store is used to define the store for the rate limit.
+Store is used to define the Distributed Store for the rate limiting.
+We also support in-memory store if no store is configured.
+This means that every replica will have its own rate limit and the actual TPS will be the sum of all the replicas.
 </p>

 </td>